aryaanuj/Match-Bat-Prediction-Software-Python-/README.md

 # Match-Bat-Prediction-Software-Python-
-It is a match Bat prediction software build in python.
+It is a player prediction software build in python.

 ## Required Soft/Lib to run the file:
 <ul>